-How to Jump-Start Your Union tells how activists transformed their union and gave members hope.
-Readers will learn how to run for office, work with their communities, build stewards networks, train new leaders, run a contract campaign, and strike.
-232 pages.
+Tells how activists transformed their union and gave members hope.
+Readers will learn how to run for office, work with their communities, build a stewards network, train new leaders, run a contract campaign, and strike.

-How to Jump-Start Your Union should be a beacon to all rank-and-file members on how to bring democracy back to their locals.
+“How to Jump-Start Your Union should be a beacon to all rank-and-file members on how to bring democracy to their locals.
 It’s a toolkit that shows how good old-fashioned hard work and faith in the membership can empower every frontline worker.”

--Karen Lewis, president, Chicago Teachers Union
+—KAREN LEWIS, President, Chicago Teachers Union

 “The power of public sector unionism stems from our ability to be the voice that advocates directly both for democracy and for the consumers of services.
-In this book we learn how grassroots organizers used this singular role to revolutionize their own union.
+In this book we learn how grassroots organizers used this singular role to revolutionize their own union.”

--Hetty Rosenstein, New Jersey state director, Communications Workers
+—HETTY ROSENSTEIN, New Jersey State Director, Communications Workers